The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$4,002||$1,475|

-Insurance companies rely on a driver's age to outline potential risk, assigning rates accordingly.
-An auto insurance policy is often expensive for teen drivers — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
-Because each insurance company prices age brackets uniquely, it's a smart move to shop around.
+Insurers use a driver's age as an indicator of potential risk, assigning rates accordingly.
+Auto insurance is typically more expensive for beginning and young drivers — because of their inexperience — and most affordable for middle-aged drivers.
+Since every insurance company evaluates age brackets uniquely, it's smart to shop around and find a great rate.

 As a general rule, teen drivers should choose Nationwide over Auto Club (AAA): the former's average annual rates are $6,632 less than the latter's..

-Finances aside, Auto Club (AAA) and Nationwide come with pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
+Finances aside, Auto Club (AAA) and Nationwide each come with pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Discount Comparison||Auto Club (AAA)||Nationwide|